moubi/moubi/README.md

 # Hello
-I develop UIs and app architecture for browsers.
+I develop UIs and browsers' app architecture.

-Most of my time is dedicated to web projects with fluid requirements.
+My time is spent on hight risk projects with fluid requirements.

 ## More about my work
  - [Blog](https://webup.org/blog) - personal blog on programming